 - 1/4 teaspoon pepper

 - 1/2 teaspoon sweet paprika

 - We wash the peppers and, with the oven preheated to 175º, we bake them for 40 minutes.

 - When we have the roasted peppers, we take them out of the oven, wait for them to warm up, and peel them and remove the seeds.

 - Bone the date and put all the ingredients in the glass of the blender.
 We beat well until we get a uniform and creamy texture, and serve.

-- The ideal is to accompany this spread with pita bread, naan (traditional bread from Central and South Asia), or toasts.
+- The ideal is to accompany this spread with pita bread, naan (traditional bread from central and South Asia), or toast.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!